PaaS-TA/monitoring-pinpoint-buildpack/docs/framework-app_dynamics_agent.md

 | `version` | The version of AppDynamics to use.
 Candidate versions can be found in [this listing][].

 ### Additional Resources
 The framework can also be configured by overlaying a set of resources on the default distribution.
+To do this follow one of the options below.

+Configuration files are created in this order:

+1. Default AppDynamics configuration
+2. Buildpack default configuration is taken from `resources/app_dynamics_agent/default`
+3. External Configuration if configured
+4. Local Configuration if configured
+5. Buildpack Fork if it exists

+#### Buildpack Fork
-To do this, add files to the `resources/app_dynamics_agent` directory in the buildpack fork.
+Add files to the `resources/app_dynamics_agent` directory in the buildpack fork.
 For example, to override the default `app-agent-config.xml` add your custom file to `resources/app_dynamics_agent/<version>/conf/app-agent-config.xml`.

+#### External Configuration
+Set `APPD_CONF_HTTP_URL` to an HTTP or HTTPS URL which points to the directory where your configuration files exist.
+You may also include a user and password in the URL, like `https://user:pass@example.com`.

+The Java buildpack will take the URL to the directory provided and attempt to download the following files from that directory:

+- `logging/log4j2.xml`
+- `logging/log4j.xml`
+- `app-agent-config.xml`
+- `controller-info.xml`
+- `service-endpoint.xml`
+- `transactions.xml`
+- `custom-interceptors.xml`
+- `custom-activity-correlation.xml`

+Any file successfully downloaded will be copied to the configuration directory.
+The buildpack does not fail if files are missing.

+#### Local Configuration
+Set `APPD_CONF_DIR` to a relative path which points to the directory in your application files where your custom configuration exists.

+The Java buildpack will take the `app_root` + `APPD_CONF_DIR` directory and attempt to copy the followinig files from that directory:

+- `logging/log4j2.xml`
+- `logging/log4j.xml`
+- `app-agent-config.xml`
+- `controller-info.xml`
+- `service-endpoint.xml`
+- `transactions.xml`
+- `custom-interceptors.xml`
+- `custom-activity-correlation.xml`

+Any files that exist will be copied to the configuration directory.
+The buildpack does not fail if files are missing.

 [`config/app_dynamics_agent.yml`]: ../config/app_dynamics_agent.yml
 [AppDynamics Java Agent Configuration Properties]: https://docs.appdynamics.com/display/PRO42/Java+Agent+Configuration+Properties